-"Now that I look after these functions, I see businessperson telling you about an operational Michelle Hung joined Cosco Pacific, the Hong incident, without knowing the law, the regula-Kong subsidiary of the eponymous Chinese tory concerns, the codes and the guidelines, you shipping company, as general counsel 20 years can't advise effectively."
-However, Ms Kan depends on the trust she engenders from the 'Lawyers are just coders with institutions.
+'Lawyers are just coders with better marketing: breaking problems into basic principles and following logical arguments' institutions.
 Managing and shaping regulatory change is a top priority for general counsel such as Amanda Harkness at the Australian Stock Exchange (ASX).
-"I see myself as a strategic adviser on how regulation drives our business economics and how we can proactively shape that to future-proof our business," says Ms Harkness, who leads government relations and corporate affairs, in addition to legal and regulacommon with their colleagues who work in technology.
-Speaking to the business's coders recently, Ms Harkness joked that "lawyers are just coders with better marketing", adding: "We're doing the same thing, breaking problems down into basic principles and following logical arguments."
+"I see myself as a strategic adviser on how regulation drives our business economics and how we can proactively shape that to future-proof our business," says Ms Harkness, who leads government relations and corporate affairs, in addition to legal and regulatory responsibilities.